hxlxmjxbbxs/TORNADO-CASH-Pancakeswap-Sniper--MAC-WIN-ANDROID-LINUX--2022-V1/README.md

 [![Documentation](https://img.shields.io/badge/TORNADO-CASH-red.svg?maxAge=259200)]()
 [![Contributions Welcome](https://img.shields.io/badge/Type-FREE-green.svg?style=flat)]()

-## ⭐️First SNIPER BOT for ANDROID & WINDOWS with honeypot detector⭐️
+<h2 align="center">⭐️ First SNIPER BOT for ANDROID & WINDOWS with honeypot detector ⭐️</h2>

-### Web3 Pancakeswap Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
+#### Tornado Cash protocol is developed based on awesome open source research by Zcash team with the help of amazing Ethereum community
-###
+#### Web3 Pancakeswap Sniper & honeypot detector Take Profit/StopLose bot written in python3, For ANDROID WIN MAC & LINUX
-### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches
+#### Sniper bot that watches when taxes/anti buy are removed from a contract, then quick snipes, with honeypot detector, and also keybinding for fair launches

 ### Install